Pizza Stone vs. Pizza Steel: One is Better for Baking Multiple Pizzas

 For one, stones are not indestructible.
 Accidents happen, things drop, slip out your hand, and in a stone’s case, shatter all over the floor.
 That $50 stone now becomes a $100 stone with the purchase of your next one.

 Ever see a piece of steel shatter when it falls on the floor?
 Maybe you’ve seen a floor shatter when a steel drops on it, but the steel is fine.
+For all intents and purposes, a steel is indestructible and will last you forever.
+That slightly higher cost of a steel makes a little more sense once this is considered.

 What about the weight?
 Steels are heavy - 13 pounds or more!
 A stone doesn’t come close to that.